airbytehq/airbyte/docs/project-overview/roadmap.md

 Before we move on to the next phase, we want to make sure we are supporting all the major integrations and that we are in a state where we can address the long tail, with the help of the community.

-We also want to fully integrate with the open-source ecosystem, including Airflow, DBT, Kubernetes, GreatExpectations, etc., so teams have the ability to fully build the data infrastructure they need.
+We also want to fully integrate with the open-source ecosystem, including Airflow, dbt, Kubernetes, GreatExpectations, etc., so teams have the ability to fully build the data infrastructure they need.

 ### **2. Data distribution from warehouses / databases**